Arumuganeri: Transport

 The nearest port is V. O. Chidambaranar Port Trust Tuticorin Port.

-By Air
+By air

 The nearest domestic airport is Tuticorin Airport which is around 30 km from Arumuganeri.
 The nearest International Airport is Madurai Airport which is 170 km from it.

-By Rail
+By rail

-Arumuganeri Railway station lies in the Tirunelveli-Tiruchendur line.
+The Arumuganeri railway station lies in the Tirunelveli-Tiruchendur line.
 Chendur Express is the only express train connecting Arumuganeri with Chennai.
 There are six passenger trains in which two between Tiruchendur and Tirunelveli, two between Tiruchendur and Thoothukudi and two between Tiruchendur and Palani.

-By Road
+By road

 There are regular buses to nearby towns and cities.
-There are many Government and private buses to many parts of the state.
+There are many government and private buses to many parts of the state.